MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-II-Food-Nutrition-Service-Department-Agriculture/subchapter-C-Food-Stamp-Food-Distribution-Program/part-273-Certification-Eligible-Households/subpart-C-Education-Employment/section-273.5.md

 (6) Be participating in a State or federally financed work study program during the regular school year.

-(i) To qualify under this provision, the student must be approved for work study at the time of application for food stamps, the work study must be approved for the school term, and the student must anticipate actually working during that time.
+(i) To qualify under this provision, the student must be approved for work study at the time of application for SNAP benefits, the work study must be approved for the school term, and the student must anticipate actually working during that time.
 The exemption shall begin with the month in which the school term begins or the month work study is approved, whichever is later.
 Once begun, the exemption shall continue until the end of the month in which the school term ends, or it becomes known that the student has refused an assignment.

 (ii) The exemption shall not continue between terms when there is a break of a full month or longer unless the student is participating in work study during the break.